PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

 Each variable can have the following properties:

     * **inheritable** indicates whether the value of the variable can be inherited from the parent entity or not.
     * **default** indicates the default value of the variable.
-The default value is used when the variable isn't explicitly defined by the user and it is not inherited from the parent entity.
+The default value is used when the variable isn't explicitly defined by the user and is not inherited from the parent entity.
     * **allowed_on** indicates on which parts of the code (files, classes, etc.) the variable is allowed to be defined.
 IEGEN complains about definition of a variable on not allowed entity.
     * **required_on** indicates the parts of code (files, classes, methods, etc.) where defining the variable is mandatory.
     * **type** is the type of variable value.
 If the type is not defined, IEGEN deduces it from the value of the variable.
 Supported types are str, bool, list and dict.
 IEGEN complains about definition of a value other than the type of the variable.